Psychologists refer to the Dark Triad. This relates to Narcissism, Machiavellianism and Psychopathy,

 'Tomorrow night I shall again take my revenge, claiming from a class of women who have made themselves most obnoxious to me my ninth victim.
 P.S. to prove that I am really Jack the Ripper I will cut off the ears of this ninth victim'.

 'Obnoxious' is not a very common word and the coincidence of it being used in relation to Charles Hayes and in a Ripper letter is not easy to ignore.
-The use of the phrase 'class of women' matches Bond's 'wretched class' in his statement about prostitutes.
+The use of the phrase 'class of women' indicates that the author was concerned with accentuating the superiority of his own class and somewhat matches Bond's 'wretched class' in his statement about prostitutes.
 Frances Hayes education level was described as 'very high class', probably by Bond, who was mentioned in her admission notes.
+It's no great stretch to imagine Bond considered himself to be from the highest class.

 Lees claimed that he saw the man again, followed him to a 'West London mansion' and spoke to his wife.
 Apparently she was very concerned about her husband's strange behaviour and he was eventually sent to an institution.
 Forgetting the 'clairvoyant' aspect, could these stories have an element of truth ?
 Is it possible the man was Bond and that he was sent away, to Dunster perhaps, to recover his equilibrium, his wife not quite grasping the gravity of the situation ?